 I've been eyeing them.
 Maybe that’s what’s so different.
 That one thing I can’t really quite put my finger on still.
 The trees.
 The tall, old trees.
 Suddenly, I can't remember if Peru, the Peru I know, has trees.
 Of course it does, I'm being silly, but it's these long lines of orderly and ancient copses that I haven't seen, that I haven't been among in a while.

-“There weren’t all these gates and fences last time I was here,” William Crookshank says.
+“There weren’t all these gates and fences last time I was here,” Will says.
 “You could go stand by the sea if you wanted.”

 We try to go through one guarded gate, but the guard growls at us that the entrance is one gate down.
 The next guard lets us in.
-“Looking like tourists helps,” William Crookshank says.
+“Looking like tourists helps,” Will says.
 “I was just trying to work out an argument in my head for letting us in.”

 We head past the residences inside the gated area and go stand on the grass, against the railing to stare at the sea.
 With the trees and the strange-familiar feeling, and the ocean I feel at home, I want to stay there forever.
 The water pulls and pushes with the aid of the moon’s tidal impulse, the lights of the Jesus Statue glow, the stars might even peak out from behind the clouds.